DavidMGross/OpenFarm/CONTRIBUTING.md

 [pr]: https://github.com/openfarmcc/OpenFarm/compare/

-At this point you're waiting on us.
+At this point you\&#8217;re waiting on us.
 We like to at least comment on pull requests within three business days (and, typically, one business day).
 We may suggest some changes or improvements or alternatives.